The information in this article applies to:

 If your Windows computer meets or exceeds the System Requirements, and you are running the most recent update available for your software, then these additional basic troubleshooting steps should be tested.

-First, please note that working on files stored on a network server, external hard drive, or USB flash drive device is NOT supported.
+First, please note that working on files stored on a network server, external hard drive, or USB flash drive device is not supported.
 When working with Chief Architect files, always make sure they are saved on the local machine's hard drive.
-To learn more, please see the Guide to File Management.
+To learn more, please see the Organizing your Plan and Layout files Knowledge Base article.

 Having automated backups that run when files are not in use to back up to a network server or cloud drive is a great idea to ensure that in the event of a computer crash, hard drive failure, computer theft, fire or other natural disaster that you do not lose your important files.

-If the unexpected closure of the program appears to be particularly linked to 3D camera views, dialogs which display object previews, or accessing particular objects in the Library Browser where a preview is displayed in the panes below, and you have already followed the previous steps in the appropriate article, then make sure to continue through the steps on Adjusting the Render Preferences as well.
+If the unexpected closure of the program appears to be particularly linked to 3D camera views, dialogs which display object previews, or accessing particular objects in the Library Browser where a preview is displayed in the panes below, then please follow the instructions in the Knowledge Base article that applies to your product below:

-Ideally, you want to see a Driver Date from within the past 6 months listed once it has been updated.
+Ideally, you want to see a Driver Date from within the past 6 months listed for your video card.

-If your system has switchable graphics, and the wrong chipset or video card is listed in Preferences, please contact your computer's manufacturer directly for instruction on how to adjust the system settings.
+If your system has switchable graphics, and the wrong chipset or video card is listed in Preferences, please contact your computer's manufacturer directly for instructions on how to adjust the system settings.

 If you are running Chief Architect on multiple monitors, test disconnecting one of the monitors and use Chief Architect on only one screen.
-If the program failure does not occur when only using a single monitor, then it is likely that your video card is not capable of handling more than one monitor display, and you may want to look in to upgrading the video card hardware on the system.
+If the program failure does not occur when only using a single monitor, then it is likely that your video card is not capable of handling more than one monitor display, or that one of the monitors is plugged into the motherboard.
+Ensure that all monitors are plugged directly into the ports on the video card and test to see if the crashing continues to occur.

 If you are using a touchpad or wireless mouse, plug in a wired mouse and attempt to use it to navigate the software instead.
 If there is no change to the behavior you are seeing when using a wired mouse, you can return to your preferred input device.